Health Insurance for Midlife

 Members are required to avail the services of Maxicare's accredited hospitals and doctors to enjoy the full benefits of the plan they are enrolled.

-As an out patient, all diagnostic tests and laboratories prescribed by my cardiologist and ob gynecologist was shouldered by Maxicare except for medicines prescribed by my doctors.
+As an outpatient, all diagnostic tests and laboratories prescribed by my cardiologist and ob gynecologist were shouldered by Maxicare except for medicines prescribed by my doctors.

-An alternative option is the PhilHealth programme which is government subsidised in the Philippines.
-The beneficiaries of the PhilHealth programme have access to a comprehensive package of services, which includes:
+An alternative option is the PhilHealth programme which is government subsidized in the Philippines.
+The beneficiaries of the PhilHealth programme have access to a comprehensive package of services, which includes: Catastrophic coverage

 - Ambulatory surgeries